hawaii-aloha/widget-or-sidebar-per-shortcode/readme.txt

 == Changelog ==

 = 0.3 =
+- #0000003: link to bugs.staude.net in readme
+- #0000002: filenames & classnames conform to plugin name
 - fix: contributorname and donate link in readme

 = 0.2 =
 - typo in readme